 The purpose of this paper is to review recently developed bias-adjusted methods of estimation of nonlinear panel data models with fixed effects.
-For some models, like static linear and logit regressions, there exist fixed-T consistent estimators as $n \to \infty$ .
+Standard estimators such as maximum likelihood estimators are usually inconsistent if the number of individuals ngoes to infinity while the number of time periods T is held fixed.
+For some models, like static linear and logit regressions, there exist fixed-T consistent estimators as $n \to \infty$ (see, e.g., Andersen, 1970).
 Fixed T consistency is a desirable property because for many panels T is much smaller than n.
 However, these type of estimators are not available in general, and when they are, their properties do not normally extend to estimates of average marginal effects, which are often parameters of interest.
-Moreover, without auxiliary assumptions, the common parameters of certain nonlinear fixed effects models are simply unidentified in a fixed T setting, so that fixed-T consistent point estimation is not possible.
-In other cases, although identifiable, fixed-T consistent estimation at the standard root-n rate is impossible.
+Moreover, without auxiliary assumptions, the common parameters of certain nonlinear fixed effects models are simply unidentified in a fixed T setting, so that fixed-T consistent point estimation is not possible (see, e.g., Chamberlain, 1992).
+In other cases, although identifiable, fixed-T consistent estimation at the standard root-n rate is impossible (see, e.g., Honoré and Kyriazidou, 2000, and Hahn, 2001).